industrial-edge/iectl-workflow/docs/installation.md

   sh activate-iem.sh
   ```

-5. After this step, the IEM instance is created in IE HUB and the activation as well as clustyer creation is started automatically.
-Wait untill the cluster creation process is completed.
+5. After this step, the IEM instance is created in IE HUB and the activation as well as cluster creation is started automatically.
+Wait until the cluster creation process is completed.
+As soon as the IEM is reachable using port 9443 you can continue with the next steps.

 ## Onboard Edge device(s)